justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/tag/modifier-emphasis-subtle.svg",
       width: "69px",
-      alt: "A tag component with the subtle modifier" } %}
+      alt: "A tag component with an icon placeholder and label text.
+The component has a subtle background color (light grey) to indicate subtle emphasis."
+    } %}
   {% endcontentItem %}
 {% endcontentLayout %}